rueter/gt-xml-lexica-kpv/README.md

 And continuous support from Trond Trosterud, Ciprian Gerstenberger, Sjur Moshagen from Tromsø, Norway.

 # Cite
-If you use this library in an academic publication, I would be ever so grateful if you cited it as follows:
+If you use this data set in an academic publication, I would be ever so grateful if you cited it as follows:

 Marina Fedina, Paula Kokkonen, Jack Rueter.
 (2018, January 11).
 Komi-Zyrian to X nouns (Version v1.0).
 Zenodo. http://doi.org/10.5281/zenodo.1146852